ChilliCream/graphql-workshop/docs/4-schema-design.md

 ## Reorganize mutation types

 First, we will restructure our GraphQL server so that it will better scale once we add more types.
-With Hot Chocolate, we can split types into multiple classes, which is especially use-full with root types.
-This allows us to organize our queries, mutations, and subscriptions by topic rather than having all of them on one massive class.
-Moreover, in tests, we can only load the parts of a query, mutation, or subscription type that we need.
+With Hot Chocolate, we can split types into multiple classes, which is especially useful with root types.
+Splitting our root types allows us to organize our queries, mutations, and subscriptions by topic rather then having all of them in one massive class.
+Moreover, in tests, we can only load the parts of a query-, mutation-, or subscription-type that we need.

 1. Create a new folder `Common`.